wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 30 Moreover, about the first day of the sixth month, a brave man, whose name was Pearson, with the husbandmen of the states of North and South Carolina,, went against them along the borders of the Alabama, and captured about six hundred of them.

-31 Thus did the men cf Columbia triumph over them, and conquer them, even to. the seventh time.
+31 Thus did the men of Columbia triumph over them, and conquer them, even to. the seventh time.

 32 And so the judgment of the Lord fell upon them- for their unrighteousness, and for their wicked and murderous deed's.